-John was killed in fighting over several days on the Menin Road east of Ypres, during the Passchendaele Offensive.
+On recovery, John was posted back to the frontline, this time joining the 2nd Worcestershire Regiment.
+He killed in fighting over several days on the Menin Road east of Ypres, during the Passchendaele Offensive.
 In this period of bitter fighting the 2nd Worcestershire Regiment lost 9 officers and 208 other ranks – roughly half their fighting strength.

-John Sorrell is also commemorated at St James the Great Church, Eve Hill, Dudley and on the Dudley Civic Memorial.
+John Sorrell is buried at Buttes New British Cemetery, Polygon Wood, just north of the Menin Road.
+In addition to his commemoration at Christchurch Malvern, he also commemorated at St James the Great Church, Eve Hill, Dudley and on the Dudley Civic Memorial.

 Malvern News 5/5/17